antoniablair/stats-engagement/README.md

 ### ToDos:
-- Display a "The End" screen if all rounds are over
+- Display an end screen if all rounds are over
 - Spend more time on the design and layout, especially for smaller devices
 - Make it so that the game's questions are asked in random orders and that some questions can be repeating
 - I used bars for the token levels since it reminded me the most of an RPG,